 Spreadsheets have long been the go-to tool for oil and gas planning.
 But when every team has its own version and no one’s sure which is current, they quickly become “load-bearing spreadsheets”: fragile, critical, and dangerously outdated.

-Because of Civitas’s rapid growth due to multiple acquisitions, Civitas faced exactly this problem.
-Drill schedules, completion schedules, maintenance schedules, and workover schedules each lived in separate Excel files and legacy systems, shared around by email, and often dependent on the knowledge of a single person.
-Broken formulas, isolated data, version confusion, and reporting delays were part of daily life — until they implemented Quorum’s Execute to modernize their well delivery and operational scheduling.
+Civitas faced rapid growth due to multiple acquisitions.
+Drill schedules, completion schedules, maintenance schedules, and workover schedules each lived in separate Excel files and legacy systems, and often dependent on the knowledge of a single person.
+Quorum’s Execute sought to modernize their well delivery and operational scheduling.

 Part of a Bigger Integrated Upstream Suite